pmarks-net/gotofoo/README.md

 Adds "Goto &lt;selected text as URL>" to the Firefox right-click menu.

-Firefox's existing "Open Link" option only works when selecting complete URLs, whereas **Goto foo** can yank the `xample.co` out of `https://example.com` if you want it to.

-I made **Goto foo** because I missed having the flexibility of Chrome's "Go to &lt;url>" option in Firefox.
+Firefox's existing "Open Link" option only works when selecting complete URLs, whereas **Goto foo** can yank `xample.co` from `https://example.com` if you want it to.
+I made this because I missed having the flexibility of Chrome's "Go to &lt;url>" option in Firefox.

 ## Permissionless mode